 All of these features and benefits can help you with your day-to-day living as you age so you can stay in your home longer.
 Keep reading to learn more.

 For many older adults, the decision to remain at home as they age centers around the happiness that their home brings.
 The memories that your home brings, with its family photos and heirlooms, is impossible to replace.
-That's why having the right medical alert system for older adults is so important.
+That's why having the right senior alert system for older adults is so important.

 Features like glass break sensors and burglary detection sound an alarm designed to alert you and scare any would-be intruder away, while smart smoke alarms and carbon monoxide detectors detect dangers and immediately alert the central monitoring team.
 In the event there is an emergency, our monitoring specialists will contact the appropriate authorities for assistance.